Australia's driest September on record increases rainfall deficiencies

 Impact of recent rainfall on deficits

-The Drought Statement, issued on 10 July 2018, discusses rainfall deficits over Australia for the 6-month (January–June 2018) and 15-month (April 2017–June 2018) periods.
+The Drought Statement, issued on the 3 October 2018, discussed rainfall deficits over Australia for the 6-month (April–September 2018), the 9-month (January–September 2018) and 18-month (April 2017–September 2018) periods.
 Rainfall deficit maps are available for these periods as well as for standard periods.

-The maps below show the percentage of mean rainfall that has been received for the rainfall deficit period for the 6-month and 15-month periods ending 17 July 2018.
+The maps below show the percentage of mean rainfall that has been received for the rainfall deficit period for the 6-month, 9-month and 18-month periods ending 9 October 2018.

 Product code: IDCKGRWAR0